mw-5/storefront-backend/README.md

 6. Install db-migrate for the command line by running: npm i db-migrate -g

-Installation of dependencies:
-To install the packages needed by this app run:
+7. To install dependencies of app run: npm install

-	npm install
+8. To migrate databases for dev and test run: npm run migrate-dev npm run migrate-test